 Course overview

 The aim of this course is to explore the principles of how nerves and muscles control movement and how they influence function and performance.
 The course builds on the foundations of structural anatomy and human physiology through the analysis of movement, applying kinesiology principals and anatomical terminology, and interpreting human performance including motor skills, reaction time, strength and physical work capacity.
-The aim of this course is topics covered include neuromuscular and skeletal systems, basic biomechanics of forces, muscle types and performance outputs, coordination and function, postural control and stability, and motor learning processes.
+Topics covered include neuromuscular and skeletal systems, basic biomechanics of forces, muscle types and performance outputs, coordination and function, postural control and stability, and motor learning processes.

 Course learning outcomes